Shimon ben Lakish: Banditry

-R. Yochanan might be called a teacher of Reish Lakish, but Reish Lakish, through his talent and diligence, soon became equal in standing to R. Yochanan.
+Johanan might be called a teacher of Reish Lakish, but Reish Lakish, through his talent and diligence, soon became equal in standing.
 They are designated as "the two great authorities".
-While R. Yochanan was still in Sepphoris, teaching at the same time as Hanina bar Hama, Reish Lakish stood on an equality with him and enjoyed equal rights as a member of the yeshiva and council.
-When R. Yochanan went to Tiberias and founded an academy there, Shimon accompanied him and took the second position in the academy.
+While Johanan was still in Sepphoris, teaching at the same time as Hanina bar Hama, Reish Lakish stood on an equality with him and enjoyed equal rights as a member of the yeshiva and council.
+When Johanan went to Tiberias and founded an academy there, Shimon accompanied him and took the second position in the academy.